 When comparing only the two continuous tracks, there is little observable difference.
 High ionization emission lines are the main exceptions to this trend (e.g. Ne III λ3343, Ne V λ3426, and He II λ4686).
 For example, Ne V λ3426 does not emit with either if the Geneva tracks.
 When the Padova tracks (instantaneous or continuous) are adopted, Ne V λ3426 emits, beginning at 2 Myr.

 When comparing only the two instantaneous evolutionary tracks, we observe that most emission lines’ emission dies off after 5 – 8 Myr.
 The Geneva instantaneous track generally tends to produce stronger emission than the Padova instantaneous track, likely due to its incorporation of rotation.
 Nonetheless, the Padova instantaneous track produces more emission of high-ionization emission lines.
-For example, though the optical lines [N II] λ5755, [O 1] λ5577, [O III] λ007, and [S II] λ6720 are all stronger with the Geneva track, is stronger with the Padova track.
+For example, though the optical lines [N II] λ5755, [O 1] λ5577, [O III] λ007, and [S II] λ6720 are all stronger with the Geneva track, [He II] 4686 is stronger with the Padova continuous track.
 Let us now turn to analyzing the SED trends by age of the starburst (the following discussion is modeled after Leitherer 2004).

 4.3.1 0-2 Myr